tinalina1003/project3-group6/README.md

 Gurpreet Doal<p>

 <h1>Files: </h1>
-<ol>Database Folder: Jupyter Notebook that created and uploaded the raw data into our database in MongoDB</ol>
+<li><h4>Database Folder: </h4>Jupyter Notebook that created and uploaded the raw data into our database in MongoDB</li>
-<ol>Resources Folder: Raw Json Files</ol>
+<li><h4>Resources Folder: </h4>Raw Json Files</li>
-<ol>Map Folder: All included Map files.
+<li><h4>Map Folder: </h4>All included Map files.
 Map/js/London_Accident_Map.js is the main js file that creates the map.
 Map.html is the file that opens the map created in the aforementioned file.
 Map/css includes the css files that has the styles.
-Map/img includes all the icons used for markers</ol>
+Map/img includes all the icons used for markers</li>

 <h1> Goal </h1>